galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/writing-a-simbank-test.md

 ## Create a new Galasa test class

-1. Launch SimBank, either using the [CLI](../cli-command-reference/simbank-cli).
+1. Launch SimBank using the instructions in the [CLI online](../cli-command-reference/simbank-cli) or [CLI offline](../cli-command-reference/simbank-cli) documentation.
 1. Create a new test class.
 If you are using the CLI, manually create the test class file, for example in VS Code.
 Complete the next dialog as follows and then click *Finish*.
 Note that in the example a new package is created that is called `dev.galasa.simbanks.tests`. ![New Java Class](./create-new-class.png)
 1. Annotate the new class with the `@Test` annotation.